-Credit facilities with respect to retail products are provided as per approved product policies.
-All retail products and policies require the approval of the Committee of Executive Directors (COED).

-- Within the retail operations, there is segregation of the sourcing, verification, approval and disbursement of retail credit exposures to achieve independence. - Program lending involves a cluster based approach wherein a lending program is implemented for a homogeneous group of individuals/business entities which comply with certain laid down parameterised norms.
+- Credit facilities with respect to retail products are provided as per approved product policies.
+All products and policies require the approval of the Committee of Executive Directors.
+The individual credit proposals are evaluated and approved by executives on the basis of the product policies.
+All credit approval authorisations require the approval of Board of Directors.
+The authorisation is based on the level of risk and the quantum of exposure, to ensure that the transactions with higher exposure and level of risk are put up to correspondingly higher forum/committee for approval.
+The sourcing and approval are segregated to achieve independence.
+The Credit Risk Management Group, Product and Policy Group and credit teams are assigned complementary roles to facilitate effective credit risk management for retail assets. - Program lending involves a cluster based approach wherein a lending program is implemented for a homogeneous group of individuals/business entities which comply with certain laid down parameterised norms.
 The approving authority as per the Board approved authorisation lays down these parameters. - For certain products including dealer funding, builder finance and facilities fully collateralised by cash and cash equivalents, the delegation structure approved by the Board of Directors may permit exemption from the stipulation pertaining to internal rating, up to a certain loan amount.
 Credit approval limits with respect to such products are laid out in the delegation structure approved by the Board of Directors.

-A risk based asset review framework has been put in place wherein the frequency of asset review would be higher for cases with higher outstanding and/or lower credit rating.
+A risk-based asset review framework has been put in place wherein the frequency of asset review would be higher for cases with higher exposure and/or lower credit rating.